Vickypandiyan007/Webapp/README.md

-# OCI Script for ERPNext v14
+# OCI Script for Frappe

 ## Hi, folks..
-Use this One-Click-Install Script to install Frappe's ERPNext v14 Application.
+Use this One-Click-Install Script to install Frappe's ERPNext v14 and v15

-This Script works in Ubuntu linux only.
+This Script works in Ubuntu linux v22 and above only.
 This script will install All dependencies and create One-site with the Given Name.
 Created site only have Frappe & ERPNext Apps only.
 Follow the commands step by step..